 The History of Aggregate

-Historically aggregates have been around since before man first walked the earth, formed in the fires of volcanoes and moulded by erosion, time, water and glaciers.
+Aggregates have been around since before humans walked the earth, formed in the fires of volcanoes and moulded by erosion, time, water and glaciers.
 The first type of concrete, a mixture of gypsum and lime, was used in ancient Egypt during the building of the pyramids as a mortar between the stones.
 It was in Roman times that concrete really became a construction material of choice.
-They had a recipe that used volcanic ash, lime and salt water that produced a product that was incredibly strong.
+They had a recipe that used volcanic ash, lime and salt water that produced an incredibly strong building material.
 Unfortunately, the curing time of the Roman concrete was significantly longer than today’s concrete.
-The Romans were excellent engineers and used rock and concrete in almost everything they built.
-They constructed aqueducts, bridges, roads and buildings that are still standing today.
-In almost every country in the world you can find ancient structures that used some form of aggregates or concrete.
+The Romans were excellent engineers and used rock and concrete in almost everything they built, from aqueducts and bridges to roads and buildings that are still standing today.
+In almost every country in the world you can find ancient structures that used some form of aggregate.

-Our construction history here in B.C. is brief when compared to the rest of the world.
-The two oldest commercial buildings in Vancouver were built after the fire of 1886, the Ferguson Block at No. 2 Powell Street and the Byrne Building, located across the street at Water and Carrall, the site of Gassy Jack’s original saloon.
-It’s well worth the time to take a tour of the historical sections of Vancouver, Victoria and Nelson if only to see what these buildings are built with and built on.
+The two oldest commercial buildings in Vancouver were built after the fire of 1886: the Ferguson Block at No. 2 Powell Street and the Byrne Building, located across the street at Water and Carrall, the site of Gassy Jack’s original saloon.

 Today, we are able to create and build towering structures with steel and concrete that were unimaginable 100 years ago using aggregate as a key part of construction.
 Advancements in metallurgy and concrete formulations have advanced our ability to build complex, lasting structures.
 Quality aggregates are the foundation of modern and historical building and architectural accomplishments.